rlxlss/crescent/README.md

 # One script, more jobs.
 Welcome, to the ever-growing script hub called rlxl.
 We aim to make one script be thousands in one.
 We are growing and we need your help.
 Please contact us through here:
 RLXL SUPPORT > CONTACT

+We hope you have an amazing time here.
+- test

 # Banned?
 This may be because you are using an invalid or terminated DistID.
 You can use the script provided officialy here.